winbench/bench/docs/content/ref/bench-ctl.md

 ### `reinstall`
-If your installed apps are corrupted, or you want to update NPM or PIP packages, you can run this script.
+If your installed apps are corrupted, or you want to update NPM or PIP packages, you can run this action.
 It performs the following steps:

 * Removing all installed app files
 * Downloading missing app resources
-* Installing the apps in the _Bench_ environment
+* Installing all active apps in the _Bench_ environment
 * Updating the _Bench_ environment file `env.cmd`
 * Updating the launcher shortcuts

-Usually, you need an internet connection for this script.
+Usually, you need an internet connection for this task.

 ### `renew`
-If you want to start fresh with your app selection, you can run this task.
+If you want to start fresh with your app selection, you can run this action.
 It performs the following steps:

 * Removing all downloaded app resource
 * Removing all installed app files
 * Downloading missing app resources
-* Installing the apps in the _Bench_ environment
+* Installing all active apps in the _Bench_ environment
 * Updating the _Bench_ environment file `env.cmd`
 * Updating the launcher shortcuts

-You need an internet connection for this script.
+You need an internet connection for this task.

 ### `upgrade`
 If you want to upgrade the whole _Bench_ environment, you can run this task.